 There are two main kinds of headaches — tension headaches and migraines.
-Many people mistakenly think that “migraine” is just a word for a very bad headache, and it is not uncommon for people to almost brag about the severity of tension headaches by calling them “migraines.”
-But a migraine is definitely a different kind of problem than an ordinary headache.
+Many people mistakenly think that “migraine” is just a word for a very bad headache, and it is not uncommon for people to dramatically boast about the severity of tension headaches by calling them “migraines.”
+But a migraine is definitely a different kind of animal than an ordinary headache.

-The worst case scenario in the vast majority of cases is simply the annoyance of chronic headaches.
+The worst case scenario in most cases is simply the annoyance of chronic headaches.

 However, you should know that headaches can be the first symptom of some serious conditions.
 You should be concerned about any headache that came out of nowhere, with no obvious cause, and won’t go away, or a headache that keeps coming back worse than before.
 In that case, make an appointment with your doctor.